bobthemighty/blog-code-samples/ports-and-adapters/moar_pythonic.md

             uow.commit()
 ```

+Using a class like this does buy you a nice separation of the dependencies to
+be injected (in the constructor) and the actual command that the handler will
+be applied to.

-Even the word "handler" definitely feels like a case of nouning a verb.
-How about:
+But the word "handler" definitely feels like a case of nouning a verb.
+So, consider:

 ```python
 def report_issue(start_uow, cmd):